Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 A planner, a journal, or both?

-Here’s a list of pages that people use most often along with their short description, and you’ll decide whether these pages will also be your choice.
+In the next chapters of this bullet journal for beginners guide, you’ll get a list of pages that people use most often (as well as their short descriptions), and you’ll decide whether these pages will also be your choice.

 Consider this page as a “contents” page of any book.